apache/druid/docs/development/extensions-core/k8s-jobs.md

 - `druid.indexer.runner.namespace`: The namespace where the task pods will run.
 It can be the same as the namespace where your Druid cluster is deployed, or different from it.
 In the latter case, you need to define the following `overlordNamespace`.
 - `druid.indexer.runner.overlordNamespace`: The namespace where the Overlord resides.
 This must be defined when tasks are scheduled in different namespace.
 When unprovided, Druid will assume that the entire cluster operates within a single namespace and will default to `druid.indexer.runner.namespace`.

 Warning: Druid will tag Kubernetes jobs with a `druid.overlord.namespace` label.
 This label helps Druid filter out Kubernetes jobs belonging to other namespaces.
-When `druid.indexer.runner.overlordNamespace` is set, users should ensure that all running tasks are stopped when changing these values.
+When `druid.indexer.runner.overlordNamespace` is configured, users should ensure that all running tasks are stopped when changing these values.
 Failure to do so will cause the Overlord to lose track of running tasks, and re-launch them.
 This may lead to duplicate data and possibly metadata inconsistency issues.

 ##### Differentiating Task Pods Created From Multiple Namespaces